bollu/sublimeBookmark/README.md

 ###Some TODO Stuff:###

-* Port to Sublime Text 2
+* <del>Port to Sublime Text 2 </del> (This is partially done.
+Unfortunately, I'm not able to implement live previews and project support.
+I don't really know how to port these to ST2.
+If someone does, please do contact me! )
 * <del>Add an option to only show bookmarks belonging to current project </del>   (Nope, it now fully supports project-based bookmark management!)